eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ## Assertions

-An assertion is a mechanism for checking whether a certain condition is true during the execution of a contract.
+An assertion is a mechanism that checks whether a certain condition is true during the execution of a contract.
 If the condition is not true, the assertion will cause the contract to terminate with an error message.

 Implement an assertion check with standard error message like this: